p2T3/auto-tracker/README.md

 ## Project Objective
 As a family or organization with several automobiles, I would like an application that can maintain important information about each vehicle in a centralized location so I always have access to that information.
+Ready access to registration and insurance expirations as well as the mileage for oil and tire changes will enable all my vehicles to be legal and safe.

 ## Acceptance Criteria
 Given a number of vehicles and a number of drives: